ThePhenomenon1/Automated-Workbook/README.md

 Security: By default openpyxl does not guard against quadratic blowup or billion laughs xml attacks.
 To guard against these attacks install defusedxml.
 Setup.py helps create a distribution package to upload an App or entire project to Pypi.

-The incredible, dynamic Python program we crate here can be built in less than 30 minutes.
+The incredible, dynamic Python program we create here can be built in less than 30 minutes.